yorek/fabric-conference-2025/demo-04 - agentic rag/01-semantic-kernel.md

-End-to-End agentic RAG demo can be found in the
+End-to-End agentic RAG sample can be found in the

 https://github.com/Azure-Samples/azure-sql-db-chat-sk

-repository
+repository.